spcourse/sp1/index.md

 There are multiple opportunities to take the exam.

 **Semester 1**

-- Tuesday, 29 September
-- Tuesday, 20 October
+- Tuesday, 19 October
-- Tuesday, 15 December
+- Tuesday, 14 December

 ## Feedback